Legislative Referendum

 Once received by the Secretary of State, each legislative referendum is designated a State Question number and a Legislative Referendum number.
 Copies are delivered to the Governor and State Election Board to issue the Election Proclamation and place the measure on the ballot for a vote of the people at the time of the next general election.
 The Attorney General has the responsibility to review the measure’s ballot title and may rewrite the ballot title if s/he determines that the title proposed in the legislation does not meet requirements.

-Since 1989, there have been 78 legislative referendums, of which all but seven have been constitutional amendments.
+Between 1990 and 2024, there were 80 legislative referendums, of which all but seven were constitutional amendments.
 There were two legislative referendums on the ballot in 2020 but none in 2022 – the first time that voters have not been called on to decide a legislative referendum on a general election ballot since 1970.
-Two legislative referendums qualified for the November 2024 ballot: SQ 833 to create new public infrastructure districts and SQ 834 to specify that only U.S. citizens are eligible to vote.
+In 2024, voters split on two legislative referenda, rejecting SQ 833 that would have created public infrastructure districts, while approving SQ 834 that specified that only U.S. citizens are eligible to vote.